franjurinec/documint/README.md

 ## Remote Host App

-The client app project is located in the `documint` directory in the root of the repostitory.
+The remote host app project is located in the `documint-remote` directory in the root of the repostitory.

 `index.js` - entry point for project, **Express.js** app setup
 `/routes` - Express routes